 Notice that the first snippet of code is being described as a temporary table called “activeusers.”
 After describing your own activeusers table, you can pretty much copypasta the rest of the code above and create your own first week cohort analysis.

-(Note: The data below is completely made up using the trusty ol’ random() function and combining a few sources.
-Much harder than it seems, but it’s important for me to blind user data any time there is a blog post like this.)
+(Note: The data below is completely made up using the trusty ol’ random() function and combining a few sources, so no real user data was used here)

 The resultant table should look like this:

 Not very easy to read, right?
 At this point, you’ll want to go into trusty old Excel and use the only function worth its salt–the PivotTable.

 Create a PivotTable with the selected data, using signup_dates as the rows, days_after_signup as the columns, and pct_retained as the value.

 Suddenly, it becomes much more readable:

 The first thing to note is that by day 7, retention is a mere 3-4%.
 Now, that’s not necessarily a bad thing depending on your app; perhaps users only come back 2-3 times per week and it would be better to capture retention in intervals (e.g. Week 1, Week 2, Week 3).
 One of the weaknesses of this type of analysis is that it’s not very accurate when answering the question of “how many users are left?”

 This analysis does tell us a very important thing, however.
 Notice how Day 0 is consistently around 50%.
 That means half of your users aren’t taking any action when it comes to messaging–in other words they are not activating.
 The first order of business should be to prioritize activation.